Permutation groups, partition lattices and block structures: Permutation Groups

 \subsubsection{Modularity and distributivity}

-We have seen that the subgroup lattice of a group, which clearly determines modularity, does not determine whether the subgroups commute.
+We have seen at the start of Section~\ref{ss:regular} that the subgroup lattice of a group, which clearly determines modularity, does not determine whether the subgroups commute.
 So we cannot expect a characterisation of the OB property in terms of the lattice of subgroups containing a given point stabiliser.
 But is there anything to say here?

 An example of a transitive group in which the lattice of invariant equivalence relations is the pentagon ($P_5$ in Figure~\ref{f:p5n3}) is the following.
 Let $G$ be the $2$-dimensional affine group over a finite field $F$ of order~$q$, and let $G$ act on the set of \emph{flags} (incident point-line pairs) in the affine plane.
 The three non-trivial $G$-invariant relations are ``same line'', ``parallel lines'', and ``same point''.
 Clearly the equivalence relations ``same point'' and ``same line'' do not commute.